code-differently/code-differently-25-q1/lesson_00/JohnBey/README.md

 ## Contacts

 You can contact me by sending an email to thebusinessonly579@gmail.com, or jbey251@gmail.com (which is simply my other work email).
+They are both my work email to be honest.

 ---